-The stove should be shut-down and thoroughly cleaned after each ton of pellets consumed.
+The stove should be cleaned after burning approximately 1 ton of pellets (50 bags).
 The cleaner the stove, the more efficient it will be.
+You will burn less pellets and heat output will be greater.

-Note: Fuel with higher ash and/or moisture content will require more frequent cleanings.
+Note: Higher ash content pellets will require more frequent cleaning.

 - 1. Shut down the stove and disconnect power cord to insure that all motors are stopped. - 2.
-Clean heat exchanger with scraper as shown in Figure 27. - 3.
-Brush or scrape the inside of the stove to remove fly ash. - 4.
-Scrape burnpot with flat end of scraper provided with the stove.
-Inspect the holes on the burnpot surface.
-See Figure 33. - 5.
-Open burn pot clean-out.
-Clean fly ash from burn pot and replace cover.
+Clean the heat exchanger with scraper as shown in fig 34. - 3.
+Brush or scrape the inside of the stove to remove fly ash. - Scrape the burn pot with the flat end of the scraper provided with the stove.
+Inspect the holes on the burn pot surface.
+See Fig. 35. - 5.
+Open the burn pot clean-out.
+Clean fly ash from the burn pot and replace the cover.
+See Figures 39 and 40 on page 26. - 6.
+Remove the ash pan and dispose of ashes in an approved manner, according to local codes.